epicodus/textbook/readme.md

 Textbook is a simple content management system for textbook-like sites.
 It organizes content into lessons, which are grouped into sections.
 A table of contents lists all of the sections, and each section index lists the lessons in the section.
 At the bottom of each lesson are navigation links to the next and previous lessons, as well as to the section index and the table of contents.

 To create new sections and lessons, a user must be signed in and have the `author` attribute set to `true`.
-This attribute can only be set from the console.
-If an author deletes a lesson or section, the content is maintained in the database via the [Paranoia](https://github.com/radar/paranoia) gem to allow recovery from accidental deletions.
+This attribute can only be set from the Rails console.
+If an author deletes a lesson, the content is maintained in the database via the [Paranoia](https://github.com/radar/paranoia) gem to allow recovery from accidental deletions.

 The first lesson of the first section is used as the homepage.
 If no lessons exist yet, a placeholder lesson is displayed.
 The code for this logic could probably use some love.